-When attaching a binding to your quilt, whether big or small, joining the binding ends can be tricky.
+When attaching a binding to your quilt, whether big or small, joining the ends can be tricky.

 After you’ve learned how to make binding for your quilt, how to bind a quilt, and how to both attach the binding to the quilt and miter the corners, the only thing left is learning how to join the quilting binding ends together.